Sumank02/solar-defect-detection/README.md

 - Training: `runs/detect/<run_name>/` (weights under `weights/best.pt`, charts as `results.png`)
 - Prediction (CLI): `runs/detect/predict*/` or `outputs/` depending on the script
 - Web app: `webapp/static/results/`

+### Troubleshooting

+**Error: "git is not recognized" or "The term 'git' is not recognized"**
+- If you received the project as a ZIP file, you **don't need Git!** Use **Option 2** above and skip all Git commands.
+Just unzip, add the `dataset/` folder manually, and proceed with Python setup.
+- If you want to use Git (Option 1), install it from https://git-scm.com/downloads first, then restart PowerShell.

+**Error: "Git LFS pointer detected" or missing dataset images**
+- If using Option 1: Make sure you ran `git lfs install` and `git lfs pull` after cloning.
+- If using Option 2: Make sure you manually added the complete `dataset/` folder with all actual image files (not pointer files).

+**Dataset not found errors**
+- Verify the `dataset/` folder exists in the project root with the correct structure (train/images, train/labels, etc.).
+- Check that `dataset/data.yaml` has the correct absolute paths for your machine.

+**Warning: "LF will be replaced by CRLF" for `.venv/` files**
+- This happens because the virtual environment (`.venv/`) is being tracked by Git, which it shouldn't be.
+- **Solution**: The project now includes a `.gitignore` file.
+If you see these warnings:
+  1. Remove `.venv/` from Git tracking: `git rm -r --cached .venv`
+  2. Commit the change: `git commit -m "Remove .venv from tracking"`
+  3. The warnings will stop appearing.
+Virtual environments should never be committed to Git.

 ### Conclusion
 After training produces `best.pt`, all modes (software-only, web, hardware) auto-use it and generate detections on your thermal images.
 Before `best.pt` exists, scripts run with a fallback model (`yolov8n.pt`/`yolov8n.yaml`) to avoid errors, but detections will be limited.
 For stronger results, improve labels, increase epochs, and validate paths in `dataset/data.yaml`.